River Point | LEED Gold | Photo: Roman Grant

 Split review (LEED BD+C and LEED ID+C rating systems)

 You may choose to pursue split review if you are certifying under a design and construction rating system.
-To do this, you鈥檒l submit part of your application at the conclusion of your project鈥檚 design phase (design credits and prerequisites), and the rest at the conclusion of construction (construction credits and prerequisites), completing two phases of reviews.
+To do this, you’ll submit part of your application at the conclusion of your project’s design phase (design credits and prerequisites), and the rest at the conclusion of construction (construction credits and prerequisites), completing two phases of reviews.
 The split review is designed to help your team determine if your project is on track to achieve LEED certification at its preferred level.
-Please note that only credits and prerequisites identified as design credits can be submitted during the design review.
+If any changes occur to the project after the design review that might affect the point total, approach or credit/prerequisite compliance, those changes must be re-reviewed by GBCI.
+In these cases, documentation for the affected credits must be updated and submitted for one additional round of review during the construction phase.

 Expedited review